-Shark Rocket HV301 Review: The Ultra-Light Corded Vacuum That Never Loses Suction
+Shark Rocket HV301 Ultra-Light Review: The 9-lb Corded Vacuum That Never Loses Suction

 Most vacuum conversations today revolve around cordless models, battery life, and charging docks.
 And for good reason — cordless vacuums have improved dramatically.
 But there is a quietly compelling argument for going the other direction: a corded stick vacuum that weighs almost nothing, costs under $100, and delivers suction that never weakens — not after 10 minutes, not after an hour, not ever.

 That is the pitch behind the Shark Rocket HV301 Ultra-Light.
-At under 9 lbs with full corded suction power, it occupies a unique position in the vacuum market.
+At just 7.5 lbs (8.2 lbs with all accessories) with full corded suction power, it occupies a unique position in the vacuum market.
 It is not trying to compete with $400 Dyson cordless models on convenience.
 Instead, it asks a different question: what if you traded cord freedom for suction that never dies and a price tag that is a fraction of the competition?

 With a 4.5-star rating from over 11,500 reviews — the highest-rated vacuum in our entire lineup — the HV301 has clearly resonated with thousands of buyers.
 In this review, we break down exactly why this corded stick vacuum continues to earn that kind of loyalty, and where it falls short.